fblanqui/hol-light/README_XPORT.md

 --------------

-For extracting proofs out of HOL-Light, the implementation reuses parts of the code of [ProofTrace](https://github.com/fblanqui/hol-light/tree/master/ProofTrace) developed by Stanislas Polu in 2019.
+For extracting proofs out of HOL-Light, the implementation reuses parts of [ProofTrace](https://github.com/fblanqui/hol-light/tree/master/ProofTrace) developed by Stanislas Polu in 2019.

 Modified HOL-Light files:
-- fusion.ml: file defining the theorem and proof types
+- `fusion.ml`: file defining the theorem and proof types

 Added files:
-- xprelude.ml: provides a few global references
+- `xprelude.ml`: provides a few global references
-- xlib.ml: functions on types and terms
+- `xlib.ml`: functions on types and terms
-- xnames.ml: compute the list of HOL-Light files and a map associating the list of theorems proved in each file (following ProofTrace/proofs.ml)
+- `xnames.ml`: compute the list of HOL-Light files and a map associating the list of theorems proved in each file (following ProofTrace/proofs.ml)
-- xdk.ml: function exporting HOL-Light proofs to Dedukti
+- `xdk.ml`: function exporting HOL-Light proofs to Dedukti
-- xlp.ml: function exporting HOL-Light proofs to Lambdapi
+- `xlp.ml`: function exporting HOL-Light proofs to Lambdapi